Greg Dobbs (journalist): Career

-He also provided live reports, along with Dan Rather, on primary and general election nights in 2008, and covered the U.S. space program for HDNet, anchoring live from Florida for every space shuttle launch after the Columbia disaster.
+Beginning in 2004, Dobbs was a correspondent for HDNet television's documentary-style HDNet World Report.
+He also provided live reports, along with Dan Rather, on primary and general election nights in 2008, and also covered the U.S. space program for HDNet, anchoring live from Florida for every space shuttle launch after the Columbia disaster.
+Between ABC and HDNet, Dobbs has reported from more than 80 countries around the world.